onigiri63/pyllm/README.md

  TODO:
+* add the option for interactive chat vs individual prompts
 * add a dropdown to select the model to run
 * can we do more to automate the container setup?
 * automate the process of creating images with new models